sematext/docs/docs/integration/windows-integration.md

-title: Sematext Windows Services Monitoring
+title: Sematext Windows Monitoring
-description: Monitoring of Windows Services provides real-time insights into their status, performance, and potential issues
+description: Monitor Windows bare metal servers and VMs using a lightweight agent and visualize your full infrastructure in Sematext Cloud

+## Windows Services

 Sematext Monitoring now includes support for Windows Services.
 Starting from Sematext Agent [version 3.5.0](https://sematext.com/docs/agents/sematext-agent/releasenotes/#version-350), you can collect and monitor the status of any Windows Service available in your system.

-## Metrics
+### Metrics

 The [Sematext Agent for Windows](https://sematext.com/docs/agents/sematext-agent/windows-installation/), starting from version 3.5.0, is capable of collecting metrics related with the status of Windows services.
 At present, the primary metric supported is the status of each service including a number of statistics, which allows users to determine whether a service is running, stopped, or experiencing issues.

-### List of available metrics
+#### List of available metrics

 |Name| Type  | Description |
 |----|-------|-------------|